Design and Technology: Key Stage 4

 What will I study?

-- develop a broad and comprehensive understanding of the hair and beauty sector
+A broad and comprehensive understanding of the hair and beauty sector

-Link to Specification
+Link to the Specification

 What can a DT qualification lead to?